phsultan/asterisk-eagi-google-speech-recognition/README.md

 # Transcribe audio in Asterisk with Google Speech Recognition

 This repository is an example of how to use Google Speech Recogntion in Asterisk to transcribe audio voice.
+The EAGI (Extended Asterisk Gateway Interface) program in this repository basically gets the audio input stream as a file descriptor, passes it to a Node.js Google Cloud Speech client and sets an Asterisk dialplan variable to return the transcription result to the dialplan.

 ## Requirements